 4. Supplies.
 A siege is designed to out last a defensive position.
 Unless you have a means to replenish your supplies you’re going to lose, eventually.
 People rarely consider logistics as a defensive measure.
 That is the real difference between a single engagement and a protracted war.
 The protracted war requires a strong protected logistical system.
 The truth is we can’t hold out alone, cut off from resupply for long.
 The tough defense of Bastogne during World War II by the 101st Airborne Division held, but determination was only part of the story, albeit a huge part I’ll get to next.
 They had supplies, and they managed those supplies really well.
 It was hard, more than I can imagine, and while they did without a lot, they had most of what they needed.
 We need to care for the logistics of long-term spiritual warfare.
 The logistics of our warfare is the resupply from our King.
 I think of this primarily in terms of Bible study.
 Scripture refers to itself as a “sword”.
 In our day think “rifle”.
 The point is that we need to replenish our supply from Scripture constantly.
 Seeking knowledge of our Master, His plans, His goals, and His techniques are necessary, and need constant replenishment and reinforcement.

 5. Determination in the face of overwhelming odds. ” Never give up!
 Never surrender!” repeats Tim Allen over and over in one of my favorite movies, Galaxy Quest.
 The motto of the British Special Air Service (SAS) is “Who dares wins!”
 The US Army used to have as its unofficial motto, “Death before dishonor”.
 The most important element to wilderness survival is a determination to survive at all costs.
 Endurance makes up for a lot of deficiencies in other areas, and this is true of spiritual warfare as well.
 Revelation, Jesus’ “little apocalypse”, Paul’s letters, and Peter’s letters all point out the ones who endure to the end will be saved.
 And in each instance there is a lot to be endured.
 None of them paint a nice picture of enduring except to say that it results in salvation.
 I call it my “Theology of the Last Man Standing”, but I think I’m the only one using that term (it’s kind of stupid, so I’m not surprised it hasn’t caught on).
 The key here is that this step is best done before the trial begins.
-It can be done from within, but it’s much more effective if this is settled before the enemy attacks.
+It can be done during, but it’s much more effective if this is settled before the enemy attacks.
 This is what made the defenders of Bastogne so amazing and enabled them to endure for so long under constant bombardment.
 It is crucial for us as well in our spiritual defense.
 Determination in the face of the enemy’s attack means always returning to the defense, even in the failure of some point of the perimeter, weapon system, logistical error, or our own weakness, never give up.
 Get up and continue to defend against the enemy.

 I think it best that I cover the protracted offense in another entry since this one is already huge.
 Tune in next time for the exciting conclusion in the next episode!
 In the mean time, remember this: